 1.1.
 Aims of the Romanian Masters of Mathematics (RMM) are:

-a) The challenging, encouragement and development of mathematically and informatics gifted school students from all participating teams;
+a) The challenging, encouragement and development of mathematically gifted school students from all participating teams;

 b) The fostering of friendly relationships among the students and teachers of the member countries;